SandeepGantlana/PowerBI/README.md

 This repository contains the following Power BI dashboards:

     1. Data Driven Career Paths- Navigating Opportunities in the World of Data
-    2. Unlocking Insurance Insights Brokers - Business Classes
+    2. Unlocking Insurance Insights Brokers - Business Classes.
+    3. Change Readiness Survey Report
+    4. Analysing Retail Value Chain

 How to Use